alexwebgr/arduino/README.md

 * a ruby script that compile uploads and runs the test suite [temperature_logger_lm_35_factory_test.rb](tests/temperature_logger_lm_35_factory_test.rb)
 * a ruby script that will connect and collect the temperature readings in a .csv file [collect_data_lm_35.rb](scripts/collect_data_lm_35.rb)
 * a ruby script that will summarize the findings [analyze_data_lm_35.rb](scripts/analyze_data_lm_35.rb)
+* GitHub actions that will compile the specified sketches

 <img src="https://github.com/user-attachments/assets/7a809165-2f97-42b8-87bb-033288ede416" width="300" alt="LM35">